mdjward/laravel-container-resolution-extension/README.md

 ### New strategies ###

 1. **NameAndTypeStrategy** - This attempts to match a service defined in the container based on parameter name and cross-referenced by hitned type.
+2. **ArrayNameAndPrimitiveTypeStrategy** - Similar to above, but for parameters using the `array` type hint as it exists in PHP 5.6.
-2. **NameAndPrimitiveTypeStrategy** - Similar to the above, except with "primitive" type hints as available in PHP 5.6 (`array`, `callable` or other scalar as a fallback).
+3. **CallableNameAndPrimitiveTypeStrategy** - Similar to above, but for parameters using the `callable` or `Closure` type hints as they exists in PHP 5.6.
+4. **ScalarNameAndPrimitiveTypeStrategy** - This attempts to match a scalar value (no hint).

 ### Implementing your own ###